-As Americans venture online in greater numbers to accommodate work, school and shopping realities due to the COVID-19 pandemic, we think it’s important to provide practical steps and information for our communities and customers to use and help safeguard sensitive data.
+As Americans venture online in greater numbers to accommodate work, school and shopping, we think it’s important to provide practical steps and information for our communities and customers to use and help safeguard sensitive data.

 - Use unique passphrases as passwords and differentiate across multiple platforms.
 Length trumps complexity.
 A strong passphrase is a sentence that is at least 12 characters long.

 - Do a system check.
 Purge unused apps and outdated or sensitive information stored in old files and emails and ensure all software on internet-connected devices is current.

 - Manage social media settings and minimize information sharing.
 Just a few data points can create a pathway for exploitation by cybercriminals.

 - Use public WiFi carefully: Limit the type of business conducted over open public WiFi connections, including logging in to key accounts like banking.